Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Once you start playing it, you become addicted, and your primary focus will be on winning the game instead of learning it efficiently.

-Foreign language is something that demands people around to talk with and learn from it.
+Foreign language demands people around to talk with and learn from it.

 You need solutions, including examples, to deepen your understanding of the language concerned.

-If you are stuck anywhere, you have to figure it out personally through intuition and guesswork.
+If you are stuck anywhere, you must figure it out personally through intuition and guesswork.

-You cannot ‘communicate’ with an app in the same way you can interact with a person.
+You cannot ‘communicate’ with an app like you can interact with a person.

-Some apps have chat-bots that enable you to practice elementary level conversations without the anxiety of genuinely talking to a person.
+Some apps have chatbots that enable you to practice elementary-level conversations without the anxiety of genuinely talking to someone.

-But the number of topics and phrases you can use leave a lot to be desired.
+However, the number of topics and phrases you can use leaves much to be desired.

 Apps also do not adapt to individual students.

-They may be built and designed to accommodate as many learners as viable, but they cannot meet everyone’s demands.
+They may be built and designed to accommodate as many learners as possible but cannot meet everyone’s demands.

 Even the best online language program on an app will not fit everyone.

-When you work with a tutor, there is a program, and there are specific topics that you have to cover to understand your target language.
+When you work with a tutor, there is a program and specific topics you have to cover to understand your target language.

 But if a question looks challenging, you can ask to concentrate on it more, using additional study materials – and, of course, the teacher’s advice.